thuzarwin/open-data-sprints/docs/project-training.rst

 Problem Statement
 ----------------------------------------------
-The City of Austin's Open Data Portal provides easy access to open data and information about the city's government to encourage the use of public information which the Open Data Liaisons have published to spark innovation, promote public collaboration, increase government transparency, and inform decision making within many people groups including Open Data City Employees Enthusiasts.
-With the absence and lack of updated City of Austin’s training materials and resources, Open Data Liaisons and Open Data City Employees Enthusiasts are experiencing a wide range of knowledge gaps when it comes to Socarata’s software.
+The City of Austin's Open Data Portal provides easy access to open data and information about the city's government to encourage the use of public information which the Open Data Liaisons have published to spark innovation, promote public collaboration, increase government transparency, and inform decision making within many people groups including General Users.
+With the absence and lack of updated City of Austin’s training materials and resources, Open Data Liaisons and General Users are experiencing a wide range of knowledge gaps when it comes to Socarata’s software.
 As a result, many are experiencing road blocks as they perform their necessary tasks and are turning to other tools to help them achieve their goals.
-Meanwhile Open Data City Employees Enthusiasts are visiting the `portal's wiki <https://atxdataportal.wikispaces.com/>` and are greeted with outdated training materials, leaving them unclear on how to use the portal.
+Meanwhile General Users are visiting the `portal's wiki <https://atxdataportal.wikispaces.com/>` and are greeted with outdated training materials, leaving them unclear on how to use the portal.

 **Why it matters:**

 The purpose of this project sprint is to update training materials and provide open data training resources needed for the various levels of knowledge and skill existing amongst city staff.
-Equipping Open Data Liaisons and Open Data City Employees Enthusiasts with the necessary tools will enable and empower them to further meet their goals and contribute to the city’s Open Data Initiative.
+Equipping Open Data Liaisons and General Users with the necessary tools will enable and empower them to further meet their goals and contribute to the city’s Open Data Initiative.

 **The approach:**